Limbic-predominant age-related TDP-43 encephalopathy: Pathophysiology

 TDP-43 (Transactive response DNA-binding protein) is a protein that normally resides in cell nuclei, and this protein is involved in regulating gene expression by binding to and modifying nucleic acids.
 More specifically, TDP-43 plays critical roles in RNA processing, including splicing, stability, and transport.
 As stated above, in healthy cells, TDP-43 is predominantly found in the cell nucleus.
 In LATE, TDP-43 protein abnormally accumulates in the cytoplasm of neurons and glial cells, forming pathologic aggregates.
 This cellular mis-localization is part of a process that disrupts TDP-43's normal nuclear functions and contributes to cellular dysfunction and neuronal death.
 The exact triggers of TDP-43 aggregation are not fully understood but are believed to involve both genetic predispositions, other co-pathologies occurring in the same brain, and acquired factors that may include mechanical or toxin-related stress.
 In normal brains and other tissues, the TDP-43 protein helps to ensure proper functioning of genes in the cell; the misfolded TDP-43 may thus impair normal gene expression regulation (so in LATE-NC, there is a loss-of-normal-function), and, the aberrant TDP-43 protein in LATE-NC may induce toxic gains of function also.

 LATE neuropathology is graded based on the distribution of TDP-43 inclusions within the brain.
 Early stages may involve localized TDP-43 pathology in the amygdala, while more advanced stages involve the hippocampus and other medial temporal lobe structures In the individuals affected by the most advanced stage of LATE/LATE-NC, the TDP-43 pathology is far more extensive.
 For more details on the pathological stages of LATE-NC, see "Pathologic Examination", below.

 LATE neuropathology is often associated with hippocampal sclerosis, characterized by severe neuron loss and gliosis in the hippocampus.
 This pathologic feature (also often readily detectable via brain MRI) significantly contributes to the memory deficits observed in LATE.
-LATE-NC often coexists with a small blood vessel pathology affecting cerebral arterioles, which is termed arteriolosclerosis.
+LATE-NC often coexists with a small blood vessel pathology that affects cerebral arterioles, which is termed arteriolosclerosis.
 LATE-NC is more common in cases with comorbid tauopathy, including Alzheimer's-type plaques and tangles, primary age-related tauopathy (PART), and age-related tau astrogliopathy (ARTAG).